eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.cube.hierarchy.query.join.multi.md

 *<small>Note: This is only a symbolic example.
 For the exact definition, see the [Definition](#definition) section.</small>*
 ## Level - Town

-The Level uses the column attribute to specify the primary key column.
+The `Town` level uses the column attribute to specify the primary key column.
 Additionally, it defines the nameColumn attribute to specify the column that contains the name of the level.

 ```xml